confluentinc/ksql/docs/concepts/ksql-architecture.rst

 KSQL Creates the Logical Plan
 =============================

-The KSQL engine creates the logical plan for the query by using the AST:
+The KSQL engine creates the logical plan for the query by using the AST.
+For the previous ``possible_fraud`` statement, the logical plan has the following
+steps:

 #.
-Define the source – FROM node in the AST
+Define the source – FROM node
 #.
-Filter – WHERE clause
+Apply the filter – WHERE clause
 #.
-Aggregation – GROUP BY
+Apply aggregation – GROUP BY
 #.
-Projection – WINDOW
+Project – WINDOW
 #.
-Post-aggregation filter – HAVING, applied to the result of the aggregation
+Apply post-aggregation filter – HAVING, applied to the result of GROUP BY
 #.
-Projection – for the result
+Project – for the result

 .. image:: ../img/ksql-statement-logical-plan.gif
    :alt: Diagram showing how the KSQL engine creates a logical plan for a KSQL statement